This short-cut recipe uses a cake mix and tastes just like a classic honey bun.

 Dad: We got them for the raccoon.

-Dad: We had a raccoon that kept eating all of your mama’s birdfeed and I couldn't catch the sucker.
+Dad: We had a raccoon that kept eating all of your mama’s birdfeed and I couldn't catch it.

 Me: Well, that explains everything.